-About 29% of female households heads were never married, when compared to about 24% male heads of households.
+About 29% of female heads of households were never married, when compared to about 24% male heads of households.
 Among the married, a higher proportion of households were male headed than female headed.
 For the living together there were more male headed households than females ones.
-More female household heads reported to be separated, divorced and widowed.
+More female household heads reported to be separated than their male counterparts, albeit with a small margin (0.7%), the same applies for the widowed.

-5.8 Marital Status by Economic Activity and Sex
+5.8 Marital Status by Current Economic Activity and Sex

 Among the never married, males actively seeking work formed the majority.
 These were followed by those who declared to be in the category 'unpaid family helper', and males dominated.
-The third most prominent group were those categorised as employee 'paid in kind, male dominance was still experienced.
+The third most prominent group was those categorized as employee 'paid in kind, male dominance was still experienced.
 Male students formed the larger part of the never married economically inactive group.
 Those classified as 'other' were the second dominant group, with females in the majority.
 Male homemakers formed the third largest group.